Documentation Index

 Engine-based targets (custom binary required):

-firefox-based is treated as a Gecko engine target internally.
+Extension.js treats firefox-based as a Gecko engine target internally.

 Multi-browser selection